Kinship Policy

 The reason that a defined policy is needed for Kinship care is primarily that the support available to Kinship families from Local Authorities and statutory services vary enormously, creating a post code lottery.
 There is existing legislation that cover fostering and adopting families, although this does not currently extend to Kinship families.

-My proposed policy pledges come from my own experiences and in consultation with the charity Kinship, of which I am a volunteer Someone Like Me caller and a member of its steering group.
+My proposed policy pledges come from my own experiences and in consultation with the charity Kinship, of which I am a volunteer and a member of its steering group.

 The proposed policy pledges are as follows: